vboyev-MSFT/defender-docs/defender-xdr/investigate-alerts.md

 > [!NOTE]
 > Microsoft Defender XDR customers can now filter incidents with alerts where a compromised device communicated with operational technology (OT) devices connected to the enterprise network through the [device discovery integration of Microsoft Defender for IoT and Microsoft Defender for Endpoint](/defender-endpoint/device-discovery#device-discovery-integration).
 To filter these incidents, select **Any** in the Service/detection sources, then select **Microsoft Defender for IoT** in the Product name or see [Investigate incidents and alerts in Microsoft Defender for IoT in the Defender portal](/defender-for-iot/investigate-threats/).
 You can also use device groups to filter for site-specific alerts.
 For more information about Defender for IoT prerequisites, see [Get started with enterprise IoT monitoring in Microsoft Defender XDR](/azure/defender-for-iot/organizations/eiot-defender-for-endpoint/).

-> [!NOTE]
-> If you have provisioned access to Microsoft Purview Insider Risk Management, you can view and manage insider risk management alerts and hunt for insider risk management events in the Microsoft Defender portal.
-For more information, see [Investigate insider risk threats in the Microsoft Defender portal](irm-investigate-alerts-defender.md).

 An alert can have system tags and/or custom tags with certain color backgrounds.
 Custom tags use the white background while system tags typically use red or black background colors.
 System tags identify the following in an incident: